 For built-in installations, MHP offers some drawers, doors and a pull out trash compartment.
 Tools, shish kabob skewers, a smoke box, and other accessories are available.
 As for parts, these guys have been around since the beginning of gas grilling and many older models are still working in the field.
 They got parts.
 They even have a "Restore a Grill" section at their website.

 The warranty is exceptional and testifies to stories of indestructability MHP owners are keen to share about their grills.
 Limited Lifetime Warranty on housings, control panel, stainless steel burners, cooking racks and Sear Magic Grids.
 5 Year Warranty on IR burners and porcelain briquettes.
 1 Year Warranty on igniter, gas valves, knobs, NuStone shelves and briquette grates.

 If you like both low maintenance and durability, take a look at MHP, particularly the cast aluminum models.
-There are reasons the MHP warranty is so good and campgrounds and parks use them.
+There are reasons the MHP warranty is so good.
 Since the "H" burners max out at about 550°F, consider getting at least one IR burner.
 They don't come with a lot of goodies, they aren't cheap and some may feel they lack curb appeal.
 But these cookers are time-tested, rock solid, versatile, and unique.

 Natural Gas Capable

 433 square inches ( about 21 burgers )